HohnerJulian/ResearchTikPy/README.md

 ## Installation

-Currently, the most efficient mehtod is to install the package via pip.
+Currently, the moste efficient mehtod is to install the package via pip.

 ```bash
 # Install